 - Beginning in their third year of study, students are paired with a partner school where assignments can be completed in an active learning environment.

-- At the start of fourth year, studets are completely submerged in an extensive field experience for a supervised 16-week period, teaching full-time for two of those weeks.
+- At the start of fourth year, studets are completely submerged in an extensive field experience for a supervised 16-week period, teaching full-time for at least five of those weeks.

 After completing 60 credit units in the College of Arts and Science, students are ready to apply to the College of Education with one of two specializations: elementary/middle years or secondary.